SFDC-Assets/rc-data-mask-compliance/README.md

 # sfdx-data-mask-compliance

-This is an SFDX project that contains code for checking if fields that have a compliance categorization specified also have a Data Mask policy configured.
+This is an SFDX project that contains a solution that extends Data Mask functionality to support sandbox compliance approval processes by:

+1. Matching fields with Compliance Categorization to Data Mask configurations
+2. Pushing Data Mask Run Logs to Production

 ## Development